Photos and Review by Oyster.com Investigators

 On a beautiful section of Poipu Beach with sprawling grounds, three restaurants, barbecue grills, and golf, tennis, and soccer facilities, Castle Kiahuna has enormous condos with full kitchens, but inconsistent decor and amenities.

-One of the resort's drawbacks is that many of its features sit across busy pool, the tennis courts, and the indoor-outdoor "Hawaiian” soccer courts.
+One of the resort's drawbacks is that many of its features sit across busy Poipu Road, including its smallish pool, the tennis courts, and the indoor-outdoor "Hawaiian” soccer courts.
 Among the three restaurants associated with the resort, only one, the high-end Plantation Gardens, actually sits on the property.
 Joe's on the Green and Casablanca are across the street.
-At least the beautiful beach is right on property., including its smallish
+At least the beautiful beach is right on property.

 Castle Kiahuna shares all of its amenities with the Outrigger Kiahuna Plantation; the two management companies each run a portion of these privately owned condos.
 Whether managed by Castle or Outrigger, rooms possess the same layout and size, but depending on the owner's diligence in renovating, a TV can be anything from a 32-inch flat-screen HDTV to a modest 23-inch tube, and design can run from island charming to island gross.

 Travelers in search of more privacy may prefer the nearby 39-room Whalers Cove.
 The Cove's larger and more luxurious rooms all have ocean views and in-room washers and dryers.
 Plus, its infinity pool overlooks the ocean.
 The trade-offs: no restaurant on-site and a $15 daily resort fee that doesn't appear to pay for anything in particular.